sabyapradhan/resources-1/service_credentials.md

   Most services don't require extra parameters, and for services that do, each service defines its own unique list of parameters.
 For a list of supported configuration parameters, see the documentation for the particular service offering.
   {: note}
 4. Click **Add** to generate the new service credential.

+## Viewing a credential
+{: #viewing-credentials}

+After a credential is created for a service, it can be viewed at any time for users that need the API key value.
+However, all users must be have the correct level of access to see the details of a credential including the API key value.
+The access of the user must be equal to or greater than that of the service credential.
+For example, if the credential has the IAM service role `Writer`, then the user trying to view the credential must have the IAM service role `Writer` or `Manager` for that particilar service assigned.
+When a user doesn't have the correct access, details such as the API key value are redacted.

+To view an existing service credential for a service, complete the following steps:

+1. From the Resource list, select the name of the service to open the service details page.
+2. Click **Service credentials**
+3. Expand **View credentials** on the row for an existing credential.